davidhq/hodlings/README.md

 ⚠️ You need **node.js** `v13.8.0` or higher.

 Display value of crypto-currency hodlings.
-Prices fetched from [coingecko API](https://www.coingecko.com/en/api).

 Sample output: